Independent Commission Against Corruption (Hong Kong): In popular culture

 In Hong Kong Cantonese, "to be invited to have coffee" is a metaphor for being brought to ICAC for questioning due to the practice of offering a cup of coffee to the investigation subject so that the person can concentrate during interrogation.

 There have been several movies about the ICAC; The First Shot in 1993 and I Corrupt All Cops in 2009 that tell the history of the ICAC from the inception to how it adopted its interrogation methods.
 A number of television series have also been made about the commission with the ICAC Investigators family of miniseries being based on actual ICAC cases and made with the full co-operation of the ICAC as part of its community education work.
+Furthermore, the Storm series centred itself on the ICAC as a powerful propaganda tool to gain public support for the Chinese anti-corruption organ.

+Notable cases

+Near the end of 2024 and afterwards, residents from Wang Fuk Court filed complaints with ICAC against contractors and consultants with their apartments' renovation project.
+ICAC declined to investigate, and a year later at the end of 2025, more than 100 people were killed in the Wang Fuk Court fire.